KVamshi9/smart-bill-notifier-frontend/README.md

 ## Features

+• User login authentication
+• Protected dashboard access
 • Add recurring bills
 • Edit and delete bills
-• Automatic next due date handling
+• Automatic next due date calculation
-• Real-time bill list updates
+• Per-user bill isolation
-• Cloud connected backend
+• Cloud-based WhatsApp reminders
-• Responsive dashboard UI
+• Responsive interface

 ---

+## Authentication Behavior

+After login, the backend returns a JWT token.

+The frontend stores the token in localStorage and attaches it to every API request:

+Authorization: Bearer <token>

+If the token is missing or invalid → backend rejects the request → user redirected to login.

+So the server controls access, not the UI.

+---

 ## How It Works

-The frontend collects bill information and sends it to the backend API.
+The frontend sends bill actions to the backend API.

-All scheduling and reminder logic runs on the server, ensuring reminders work even if the browser is closed.
+All scheduling and reminder logic runs on the server, ensuring reminders work even when the browser is closed.

 Frontend responsibilities:

-• User interaction
+• Collect user input
+• Attach authentication token
-• Display bill data
+• Display user-specific bills
-• Trigger API requests
-• Show updates instantly
+• React to authorization failures

 ---